Send your first transfer

 ]Using our SDK

-If you’re using Python or Node, you can install our Python SDK or Node SDK to make it easier to interact with our API.
-The SDK automatically generates the JWS signature, handles pagination, and offers many other helpful features.
+If you're using Python or Node, install the Python SDK or Node SDK to call the API.
+The SDK signs each request with JWS and handles pagination.

 First install our SDK:

-pip install fintocnpm install fintocNow list your accounts:
+npm install fintocpip install fintocNow list your accounts:

 const { Fintoc } = require('fintoc');